About the House

 retirement home.
 Mr. Rea had retired from a successful career

 in the food canning business.
-His wife had been a tennis star at
+His wife had been a tennis star

 San Jose State University, hence the tennis court.